zstenger93/scop/README.md

 ## UV Coordinates

-Usually provided in the .obj file as well, adn these are the coordinates for the actual texture for the object
+Usually provided in the .obj file as well, adn these are the coordinates for the actual texture for the object.

 ## UV Normalizing

-In case you don't have them, you need to calculate it yourself
+In case you don't have them, you need to calculate it yourself, or better say, you can try lmao

 ## Normals

-Normals are used for lighting calculations, still cannot make an actual sense of it
+Normals are used for lighting calculations, still cannot make an actual sense of it, since the only thing I've got with them is black screen

 ## Light